beerd7017/dennis-stepp-blog/content/post/ludumDare40.md

 __Day 4__

 I finally fixed the UI on my canvas and printed out the score, hit points, and number of alternative shot left.
+I still was not feeling well, so I had to take a nap.
+When I returned I tested the build and did a not of playtesting.
+I decided with one hour left before submission to refactor my spawning system so that I could spawn multiple enemy times on each wave.
+Frantically, I wired this up, ran the build, and turned in my submission.